Valentin-Morari/P4-WS21-MTCNN/README.md

 ### How to train

 PATCH TRAINING:

+  How to train the normal version:

-  python3.8 test.py
+    python3.8 test.py (additionally returns images with the applied adversarial patches) or
-  or
-  python3.8 test_on_server.py (memory optimized for execution on a remote server)
+    python3.8 test_on_server.py (memory optimized for execution on a remote server| only returns the adversarial patch)

-  What happens in test.py:
+    What happens in test.py and in test_on_server:

       - img_folder (Face_Control) -> stores images to use for training the adversarial patch generation
       - labels (wider_face_train_bbx_gt.txt) -> retrieve ground truths of the bounding boxes for the faces useed during training
       - init_patch -> which image (the adversarial patch) to initialize from (random, or specify a starting image)
       - amplification factor -> gradient amplification power to offset smaller training image set or smaller number of epochs or a bigger patch
       - various cv2.imwrite functions -> used for saving the images with the patches applied and the patches themselves to the hard drive

+    Check the latest TryNR folder for your used amplification factor and image count in the Face_Control folder for execution results. (e.g. AmpF=1000000_IMG_COUNT=1029_TryNR=0)

+  How to train the user friendly version:

+    add images, with which you want to train a adversarial patch, into User_Friendly/Train/Images

+    execute python3.8 friendly_test_on_server.py

+    What happens in friendly_test_on_server.py

+      - img_folder (User_Friendly/Train) -> stores images to use for training the adversarial patch generation
+      - ground_truths -> uses the results of a image in MTCNN as the ground truths for the image
+      - init_patch -> which image (the adversarial patch) to initialize from (random)
+      - amplification factor -> gradient amplification power to offset smaller training image set or smaller number of epochs or a bigger patch
+      - various cv2.imwrite functions -> used for saving the patches to the hard drive

-  Check the Face_Control/1kImgResults folder for execution results.
+    Check the latest TryNR folder for your used amplification factor and image count in the User_Friendly/Train folder for execution results. (e.g. AmpF=1000000_IMG_COUNT=8_TryNR=0)

   Legend: Blue box - detected face, with its confidence score above it, and green - ground truth bounding box.